Management and Leadership

 A productive society requires people who can manage, motivate, and reward human capital.
 Management of human capital is a broadly transferable skill that helps in supervising others, integrating diverse individuals and functions, managing teams, and developing successful individuals and teams to meet organizational goals.

 Miami has one of the largest college career fairs in the country, with several hundred top organizations vying for our students every year.
-98% of Farmer School 2012 graduates were either employed or enrolled full time in in graduate school within six months of graduation.* Our alumni are excellent examples of the quality of the educational experience we provide.
+93% of Farmer School 2015 graduates seeking full time employment had accepted a job prior to graduation.* Almost half of our graduating seniors received multiple job offers.
+Our alumni are excellent examples of the quality of the educational experience we provide.
 More than 2,000 Farmer School alumni are presidents, CEOs, or owners of companies.

-*Based on responses to our 2012 survey of graduates
+*Based on responses to our 2015 survey of graduates

 Miami University's Farmer School of Business is annually recognized as one of the nation's best undergraduate business schools.
 Each year, the number of first-year applications for the Farmer School of Business (FSB) exceeds the number of spaces available.
-Admission to the FSB is competitive, and based on a holistic and comprehensive review process which considers many factors to establish the context of students' achievements and demonstrated potential to be successful in its rigorous curriculum.
+Admission to the FSB is competitive and based on a holistic and comprehensive review process which considers many factors to establish the context of students' achievements and demonstrated potential to be successful in its rigorous curriculum.

-For Fall 2013, the middle 50% of students gaining direct entry into the FSB held an ACT Composite Score of 27-31 and/or a SAT (C+M) score of 1190-1340.
-In addition, the middle 50% held a GPA of 3.62-4.08 (on a 4.0 scale) and a class rank of top 5% to 23%.
+For Fall 2016, the middle 50% of students gaining direct entry into the FSB held an ACT Composite Score of 28-32 and/or a SAT score of 1250-1400 (based on old SAT Scoring of Critical Reading + Math).
+In addition, the middle 50% held a GPA of 3.65-4.15 (on a 4.0 scale).
 Twenty-five percent of the students offered direct admission had an academic profile that exceeded these ranges and 25% had a profile that fell below.
 The academic qualifications required for admission are wholly dependent on the strength of the applicant pool, and we encourage applications from candidates with diverse backgrounds.

-Upon admission to the Farmer School, you will pay tuition and fees set by Miami University, as well as an additional per-credit hour business surcharge for most business courses.
-For additional details on tuition and fees, visit the Office of the Bursar.
+Upon admission to the Farmer School, students will pay tuition and fees set by Miami University, as well as an additional per-credit hour business surcharge for most business courses.
+For detailed information, visit the One Stop.

-This is the broadest area of management, preparing you for a wide variety of jobs, including corporate, small business, or healthcare management and federal, state, or city government administration.
-Some students continue graduate studies in such fields as law or business administration.
+This is the broadest area of management preparing you for a wide variety of jobs including corporate, small business, or healthcare management and federal, state, or city government administration.
+Some students continue graduate studies in fields such as law or business administration.

-Farmer School of Business
+Farmer School of Business Student Services Office